DataSift

 Daily Schedule

 9:00 AM Run STABM.
-Check status, tasks, board, messages.
+Check status, task, assignee, board, messages.

 9:15 AM New leads first.
 Call every new lead within 5 minutes of arrival.